-The application of these key considerations gives rise to two levels of materiality, the quantum and purpose of which are tabulated
+The application of these key considerations gives rise to two levels of materiality, the quantum and purpose of which are tabulated below.

-Material measure Purpose Key considerations and benchmarks 2018 Quantum (£) 2017 Quantum (£) Financial statement materiality Assessing whether the financial statements as a whole present a true and fair view Based on 2% of the value of investments considering: > The level of judgement inherent in the valuation > The range of reasonable alternative valuation 700,000 705,000 Specific materiality - classes of transactions and balances which impact on revenue return Assessing those classes of transactions, balances or disclosures for which misstatements of lesser amounts than materiality for the financial statements as a whole could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
-10% of revenue return before tax for the year 142,000 153,000
+Material measure Purpose Key considerations and benchmarks 2018 Quantum (£) 2017 Quantum (£) Financial statement materiality Assessing whether the financial statements as a whole present a Based on 2% of the value of investments considering: 685,000 705,000 true and fair view > The level of judgement inherent in the valuation The range of reasonable alternative valuation Specific materiality - classes of transactions and balances which impact on revenue return Assessing those classes of transactions, balances or disclosures for which misstatements of lesser amounts than materiality for the financial statements as a whole could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
+10% of revenue return before tax for the year 186,000 153,000